rajeshark/discoverdollar-devops-assignment/README.md

 # Step 2: Push the Code to an Empty GitHub Repository

 Use the following Git commands to push your project into a new GitHub repo:
--git init/'
+-'git init/'
--git add ./'
+-'git add ./'
--git commit -m "first commit"/'
+-'git commit -m "first commit"/'
--git remote add origin https://github.com/rajeshark/discoverdollar-devops-assignment.git/' -git branch -M main/'
+-'git remote add origin https://github.com/rajeshark/discoverdollar-devops-assignment.git/' -'git branch -M main/'
--git push -u origin main/'
+-git push -u origin main

 # Step 3: prepare infrastructure in aws (ec2)
 -use AMI OF EC2 IS ubuntu/'